 Scholarships in Singapore are aplenty and offered by various organizations including government agencies, public and private entities, non-profit organisations, and educational institutes.
 For example, the Health Promotion Board offers scholarships for local and overseas undergraduate and postgraduate studies.

-There are two categories for the scholarship for local undergraduate studies – mid-term and full-term.
+There are two categories for the scholarship for local undergraduate studies—mid-term and full-term.
 There is a slight difference in these categories although the components of the scholarship do not vary.
 Mid-term scholarships are given to students who have been enrolled in an undergraduate course and completed the required number of semesters in the university whereas full-term scholarships are given to students who have yet to begin their undergraduate journey.
-As such, the requirements for mid-term and full-term scholarships are slightly different – for mid-term scholarships, the agency that awards the scholarship assesses the student’s pre-university results as well as the results of the university course completed thus far.
+As such, the requirements for mid-term and full-term scholarships are slightly different—for mid-term scholarships, the agency that awards the scholarship assesses the student’s pre-university results, as well as the results of the university course, completed thus far.
 On the other hand, to be eligible for full-term scholarships, students need to have good pre-university results.
-With that in mind, we can say that it is not the end of the world even if your attempt to get a full-term scholarship does not bear fruits; you can still turn to mid-term scholarships after you have embarked your studies, if that is a consolation.
+With that in mind, we can say that it is not the end of the world even if your attempt to get a full-term scholarship does not bear fruits; you can still turn to mid-term scholarships after you have embarked your studies if that is a consolation.

-What Should you Look Out for Before Applying for Scholarships
+What You Should Look Out for Before Applying for Scholarships

-This is a question that runs in the mind of every student who is keen on applying for a scholarship – what should I look out for before applying for a scholarship?
+This is a question that runs in the mind of every student who is keen on applying for a scholarship—what should I look out for before applying for a scholarship?
 There are a number of things to consider:

-- Monetary value of the scholarship
+- The monetary value of the scholarship

 Not all scholarships are equal.
 Some agencies provide full scholarships, where all expenses are taken care of, including tuition fees, hostel fees, overseas exchange program expenditure and the cost of a laptop and books, whereas other agencies provide partial scholarships, where only some expenses or part of the tuition fees are paid for.
 Scholarships also vary in the generosity of their monthly allowance, ranging from $200- $1000/month.